Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 generated.

-In this case the above code would still work, assigning one CPU processor and one GPU to each rank.
+In this case the above code would still work, assigning one CPU processor and one GPU to each MPI rank.
 If you want to have one rank with multiple GPUs, then change source lines 29/30 accordingly.

 Further guidance on varying resource to workers can be found under the